yakbrother/timeaton-dev/content/posts/a-part-time-job-should-I-switch-carreers.md

 There are two ways this could work: being a temporary consultant, or working full-time for a university or NGO, something that fits my ethics.
 As such, I'm in the middle of changing my CV, LinkedIn, this website, etc. I have many friends in this area of work (mostly back in Geneva), so I think it maybe be a valid career change.

 Career change.
 Is anything more scary?
-Don't say all the dinosaur bones in the museum coming to life to attack me, because I will never talk to you again.
+Probably.